Invisible Walls: Privacy-Preserving ISAC Empowered by Reconfigurable Intelligent Surfaces: Preliminary and Motivation

 Since the pilot signals transmitted by the Tx are publicly known, an attacker can sniff these signals and obtain the corresponding CSI, even without being registered or authenticated as a legitimate Rx.
 Specifically, we consider an attacker located within the scenario and it passively captures the transmitted packets using commodity wireless devices or software-defined radios (SDRs) to extract CSI that contains information related to the target.
 By analyzing the acquired CSI, the attacker can infer the target's behavior and obtain sensitive information such as typed passwords.
 In this work, we assume that the attacker possesses the following capabilities~\cite{luo2024mimocrypt}:\\ $\bullet$ \textbf{Location flexibility}.
 We assume that the attacker can pre-deploy a sniffing device at any location within the scenario, including positions that coincide with either the communication or sensing Rx.
-The attacker is free to choose an optimal placement to maximize the success probability of the attack. \\ $\bullet$ \textbf{Antenna limitation}.
+The attacker is free to choose an optimal placement to maximize the success probability of the attack. \\ $\bullet$ \revhyh{\textbf{Multiple antennas}.
 We consider that the attacker, relying on commodity wireless devices or SDR platforms, typically has no more than three antennas.
-Nonetheless, in our experiments, we further evaluate a stronger attacker model where multiple wireless devices are aggregated to form a larger antenna array, and verify that the attacker still fails to extract sensing information, even under this enhanced setup.\\ $\bullet$ \textbf{Model knowledge}.
+Nonetheless, in our experiments, we further evaluate a stronger attacker model where multiple wireless devices are aggregated to form a larger antenna array, and verify that the attacker still fails to extract sensing information, even under this enhanced setup.}\\ $\bullet$ \textbf{Model knowledge}.
 We assume that the attacker has access to the same pre-trained sensing model as the legitimate sensing Rx.
-Upon collecting CSI, the attacker can directly apply this model to obtain privacy.
-This assumption ensures that any privacy protection achieved is attributed to our design, rather than relying on limitations at the model level.
+Upon collecting CSI, the attacker can directly apply this model to obtain privacy. \revhyh{Moreover, we assume that the masking and demasking algorithms are public to the attacker, while the secret key is only shared by legitimate devices.} This assumption ensures that privacy protection achieved is attributed to our design, rather than relying on limitations at the model level.